 You may want to consider using a sponge to bathe your dog.
 Sponges are one of the best dog grooming supplies to have as they hold more lather and suds, so it helps spread the shampoo and conditioner through your dog’s coat.
 Sponges are easier on your hands, and they’re convenient.
 To make sure they’re gentle to your dog’s skin, they need to be high quality.

-This “spa in a sponge” contains a shampoo and conditioner in one easy-to-apply product.
+This “spa in a sponge” contains a shampoo in one easy-to-apply product.
 It is infused with natural PH balanced shampoo to leave your Fido with a clean and shiny coat.
-This shampoo includes tea tree oil, a plant oil that soothes agitated skin, and aloe vera.
+Just wet and lather.
 The sponge is made from a soft material yet is durable.

 With no fancy packaging, this sponge isn’t much to look at, but it gets the job done well.
 It’s very absorbent because of its open pores, but the sponge is soft enough that it won’t be rough on your dog’s skin.

 The Decker Body Sponge for Dogs is more than six inches long, making it large enough to use on even the biggest dogs.
 It’s easy to clean and durable, making this a wise purchase for your dog grooming supplies kit.

 Now that we’ve discussed shampoos, conditioners, and sponges, it’s time to move from bath grooming products to the next section of our dog grooming supplies recommendations ─ tools for drying.